kxyoshida/Stage-Drift-Correction/README.md

  "landmark2Table.py"

  - A python script to be used for "alternative" correction method using TurboReg.
-It flattens the file format of "landmarks.txt" to re-feed TurboReg through an ImageJ macro "TurboRegBatchRigidBody" to produce "TableLWM.txt".
+It flattens the file format of "landmarks.txt" to re-feed TurboReg through an ImageJ macro "TurboRegBatchRigidBody" to produce "LMTable.txt".

  "TurboRegBatchRigidBody.ijm"

- - An imageJ macro that interfaces batch transformation of the image stack with the recorded landmarks ("TableLWM.txt").
+ - An imageJ macro that interfaces batch transformation of the image stack with the recorded landmarks ("LMTable.txt").